September Is Self-Improvement Month

 Tip 2: Choose a Bank With Low Fees

 Hidden fees can drain money from your bank account — and banks themselves are one of the biggest fee offenders.
 From minimum balance requirements to monthly maintenance fees, you may not even be fully aware of how much money your bank is taking from you.

 Choose a bank with no minimum balance requirements, maintenance fees or overdraft fees.
 This will allow you to save more of your money to put toward things like retirement or an emergency fund.
 For example, MoneyLion offers a Zero-Fee Checking account to help you get more from your money.

 Tip 3: Take Advantage of Credit Builder Loans

 Credit builder loans are a unique type of personal loan that can help you raise your score.
 When you take out a credit builder loan, you pay back the money slowly over time, making sure that you make on-time payments each month.

 Your payment history accounts for about 35% of your total score calculation.
 This means that making regular on-time payments is the fastest and most effective way to boost your score.
-About 70% of MoneyLion users who take out a credit builder loan see their scores increase.
+Many MoneyLion members who take out a Credit Builder Plus loan see their scores increase.

 Tip 4: Start Investing ASAP

 It’s good to start investing as early as possible because investing early allows you to maximize your money.
 The earlier you begin investing, the more interest you’ll accumulate.
 As your interest begins to accumulate, you’ll start earning interest on top of that interest — this is called compounding.
 Compounding interest can be a powerful force as you save for retirement.